Nursery Day

 Adult Led Activities

-The children will carry out various activities with the Class Teacher, Key Person or other adults.
+The children carry out various activities with the Class Teacher, Key Person or other adults.
 The activities are based on children’s ideas and learning needs/skills.
 They are planned using the EYFS and Development Matters guidance and are based upon the goals within our unique curriculum.
-Activities ensure that children will be involved in all areas of the curriculum throughout the week.
+All children will be involved in all areas of the curriculum throughout the week.
 Both the indoor and outdoor environments are used for these activities.

 We also deliver Shonette Bason-Wood’s ‘Squiggle as You Wiggle’ and ‘Dough Disco’ as adult-led activities in order to build children’s fine and gross motor skills in preparation for writing.
-These take place on alternate weeks daily, however skills are also developed within provision enhancements such as through using tools at the malleable table or practising the skills learned at SAYW on the large whiteboards, clipboards or any other surface that children can use for early mark making!
+These take place on alternate weeks, however skills are developed within provision enhancements such as through using tools at the malleable table or practising the skills learned at SAYW on the large whiteboards, clipboards or any other surface that children wish to use for early mark making!

 Child Initiated Activities

-Staff engage in skillful interactions with the children whilst they play in continuous provision, outside and inside.
-Staff know their children’s targets and differentiate their questioning and input to the needs of each child.
-Children learn much more when they are playing.
+The adults engage in skilful interactions with the children whilst they play in continuous provision, outside and inside.
+Each member of the teams knows their children’s targets and differentiates their questioning and input to the needs of each child.

 Our Nursery Environment - Learning Through Play

-Story sessions are planned for each week - books are chosen to focus on children's current interests and reflect Literacy objectives.
-Children attend story time in their Key Groups.
-We read and discuss stories, poems and information books.
+Shared text sessions are planned for each week - books are chosen to focus on children's current interests and reflect Literacy objectives.
+We read and discuss a range of texts such as stories, poems and information books.
+We use the Poetry Basket to ensure children access a range of poems and rhymes – please take a look at example videos on YouTube.
+The Poetry Basket - YouTube

 Nurture Group - ‘Star Time’

 This special, calm group time helps to develop confidence, turn taking skills, peer relationships, listening and communication skills, supports self-regulation and much, much more!
-‘Star Time’ takes place during various sessions throughout the week and involves a practitioner inviting a small group children, or individuals where appropriate, to join in with a special activity such as baking, making hot chocolate, playing small group games etc. for a short period of time.
+‘Star Time’ takes place during various sessions, sometimes simply as and when needed, and involves a practitioner inviting a small group children, or individuals where appropriate, to join in with a special activity such as baking, making hot chocolate, playing small group games etc. for a short period of time.

 Bucket Time

 Bucket Time is part of the Attention Autism approach created by Gina Davies, with the aim of developing children’s shared attention skills in a group setting.
-During Bucket Time, the children are provided with motivating and visually exciting experiences that encourage them to focus their attention for extended periods of time and to take part in an adult-led group activity.
+During daily Bucket Time, the children are provided with motivating and visually exciting experiences that encourage them to focus their attention for extended periods of time and to take part in an adult-led group activity.
 Although developed specifically with the needs of children on the Autistic spectrum in mind, Bucket Time is a very useful tool for any child to develop and support their listening and attention skills.
 This is especially useful when children join Nursery and they may not be used to focusing their attention for a longer period of time.
+We will let you know if we feel that your child will benefit from Bucket Time sessions.

 Please see the video below: